-One of the most iconic and entertaining martial arts gang wars blend movies ever.
-The provides an exaggerated account of gang wars in China.
+One of the most iconic and entertaining martial arts gang wars blended movie.
+It provides an exaggerated account of gang wars in China.

 A successful drug dealer is pulled out of retirement as he is forced to rescue the daughter of a bigshot businessman while acquiring drugs worth $2 billion.

-A criminal gets released from prison and vows that he would never return to that world.
+It’s a French gangster film by Jean-Pierre Melville.
+A criminal gets released from prison and vows that he will never return to that world.
 But he is quickly taken back to the underworld after a chance encounter with a vicious murderer.

-This crime drama is inspired by the life of Al Capone.
+The life of Al Capone inspires this gangster film.
 A small-time criminal rises up the ranks and becomes a leader of a powerful gang.

-A man persuades his friends and raises some money for a gambling game. against a powerful mob boss.
+A man persuades his friends and raises some money for gambling games. against a powerful mob boss.
 He loses and is given only a week to pay him 500,000 pounds.

 A Milan worker takes his family on a vacation to Sicily.
 There, he is forced to work for a mob boss in order to protect his family.

-Mean Streets was a story of guilt, sin, loyalty and friendship which circled around the relationship between Charlie (played by Harvey Keitel), a Catholic who works for the Italian Mafia and his friend Johnny Boy (played by de Niro), a gambling addict with countless debts to loan sharks.
-It helped shape Scorsese’s signature style which he’d use for future movies.
-Cinema would never be the same again.
+Mean Streets was a story of guilt, sin, loyalty, and friendship that circled around the relationship between Charlie, a Catholic who works for the Italian Mafia, and his friend Johnny Boy (Robert de Niro), a gambling addict with countless debts to loan sharks.

 Our protagonist works for a mob boss involved in illegal activities.
 He then meets the sister of a man who was murdered by the same boss and decides to rebel against him.